You can make some simple changes to improve safety in your bathroom.

 Improve your bathroom heating and ventilation

-• 2 in 1 shower head and hand shower gives you the ability to stand under an overhead shower, or to use the handheld shower head.
+- A 2 in 1 shower head and hand shower means you can stand under an overhead shower or use the handheld shower head while sitting on a shower stool or chair.

 LiveUp’s assistive products database